 All land owned in Canada is registered in a public land registry in the applicable province; the registry system is a public record of documents evidencing transactions affecting land(McKean and Di Cresce 2015).
 In 1985, the Government of Ontario initiated the Province of Ontario Land Registration Information System (POLARIS) pilot project for the purposes of the conversion between land registry systems and records automation.
 The Land Registration Reform Act (Ontario) was introduced in 1990 to facilitate electronic search and registration of properties and the automation of paper-based records (The Government of Ontario 1990).

-POLARIS was built by the Province to house and process electronic land records, which in turn lead to the creation of an extensive dataset of land registration records managed by Teranet Enterprises Inc., an e-services organization with whom the Government of Ontario established a partnership in 1991.
+POLARIS was built by the Province to house and process electronic land records, which in turn led to the creation of an extensive dataset of land registration records managed by Teranet Enterprises Inc., an e-services organization with whom the Government of Ontario established a partnership in 1991.
 The partnership was established to convert Ontario’s land registration system to a more modernized electronic title system.
 Teranet’s mandate involved taking a 200-year-old paper-based system and creating a database with electronic records for more than five million parcels of land.
 As a result, 99.9% of property in Ontario was parcelized and administered under the Land Titles system.
 Teranet fully automated the conversion of millions of paper-based documents and records into the Ontario Electronic Land Registration System (ELRS).
 Today, the data contained in POLARIS is the official land registration data of the Province of Ontario(Teranet Enterprises Inc. 2019).

 Teranet’s dataset holds data on the GTHA housing market that has a very high spatial and temporal resolution; at the same time, using the version of the dataset available to UTTRI researchers in its raw form for meaningful analysis and modeling was challenging for two main reasons: